 “Well, it wasn’t there before.”
 I answer, before moving swiftly on.
 “Is there another style that could work better?”

 Disconcertingly, this correct size doesn’t hugely impact on the excess skin under my arms.
 I try on about 26 different bras.
-Gradually getting more demoralised as some look ok, but several look bad because not every style works for every woman.
-And I know women who have ample cleavage have difficulty also because of this fact.
+Gradually getting more demoralised as some look ok but several look bad because not every style works for every woman.
+I know women who have ample cleavage have difficulty also because of this fact.
 It didn’t help that after trying on one style, my assistant says:

 “No, that’s no good is it, there’s just nothing there.”
 As she prods at the empty half of the cup.
 Hmm.
 I’m tempted to point out that she may be in the wrong line of work.

 Anyway, I found some nice bras and made a quick exit.
 As I walked home I felt like crying.
 In my mind, I think I don’t care.
 I don’t care that my body has changed.
 I don’t believe that what is presented to us in the media is really the ideal.
 There isn’t one because everyone is different and that should be and is, okay.
 I know that my body has simply done its job.
 An incredible job of sustaining and nurturing.
 My body isn’t for the enjoyment of everyone else anyway, just one person who seems to appreciate it no matter what state it’s in.
 Happy days, I tell myself.